npezza93/solid_storage/README.md

 ## Why?

 S3, Azure, R2, GCS all cost money.
-When starting out and trying to keep costs low storing files in the database is just fine.
+When starting out and trying to keep costs low, storing files in the database is just fine.
 So why not just use the disk adapter?
 The disk adapter only works if you are on a single server, and if you are on a single server, the disk adapter can be cumbersome to backup.
 With data in the database, it is easy to backup by incorporating into your current database backup process.
-Having your files easily backup-able it also makes your app more portable.
+Having your files easily backup-able will also make your app more portable.
 Solid Storage also uses X-Sendfile just like the disk adapter so you get all the upside of the disk adapter.

 ## Installation